RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

 When you enable TLS for Replica Of, the Replica Of synchronization traffic uses TLS certificates to authenticate the communication between the source and destination clusters.

-To encrypt the Replica Of synchronization traffic, you must also [configure encryption for the source database](#configuring-encryption-of-replica-of-traffic-on-the-source-database).
+To encrypt the Replica Of synchronization traffic, you must also [configure encryption for the source database](#encrypt-source-database-traffic).

 To enable TLS for Replica Of in the destination database:

-1. Select the **Enable TLS Authentication** button
+1. Select the **Enable TLS Authentication** button.
    ![Enable TLS Authentication button](/images/rs/icon_unlocked.png#no-click "Enable TLS Authentication button")

     ![Encrypt Replica-of](/images/rs/replicaof-unencrypted.png)